 ABOUT TECTONIC THEATER PROJECT

-Not only have Tectonic productions been successful artistically, they have also sparked national discourse about their subjects and have inspired artists and audiences worldwide.
-In fact, President Obama invited Tectonic to the White House to witness the signing of the Matthew Shepard/James Byrd Jr. Hate Crimes Prevention Act, in recognition of Tectonic's contribution to the national dialogue around LGBTQ hate crimes.
-And, Founder Moisés Kaufman received the 2015 National Medal of Arts from President Obama for his powerful contribution to American theater.
-As President Obama noted, “[Moisés Kaufman’s] work sensitively probes questions of culture and sexuality.
-His award- winning Tectonic Theater Project continues to move audiences with its bold portrayals of contemporary social issues.”
+In 2009, President Obama invited the company to witness the signing of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act at the White House, recognizing Tectonic’s contribution to the national dialogue around LGBTQ hate crimes.
+President Obama awarded Kaufman the National Medal of Arts for "his powerful contributions to American Theater," and with appreciation for how the company "continues to move audiences with its bold portrayals of contemporary social issues.”